PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-13 10:13:52
+Last updated: 2024-04-13 10:14:25
-Random Quote: I fear the only sorcerer strong enough to stop Dr. Strange is you, Dr. Strange. - Ancient One
+Random Quote: What you have to do is show these suckers what you’re capable of.
+Show them you’re not scared. - Nairobi